 "Colon cancer may offer a particularly good target for a dietary treatment.
 Cranberry extracts may also afford protection toward other cancers," said Catherine Neto from University of Massachusetts, Dartmouth.
-Neto and colleagues found that chemicals derived from cranberry extracts could selectively kill off colon tumour cells in laboratory dishes.(Diabetes May Up Risk of Breast and Colon Cancer)
+Neto and colleagues found that chemicals derived from cranberry extracts could selectively kill off colon tumour cells in laboratory dishes."This is approximately equivalent to a cup of cranberries if you were a human instead of a mouse," "We have identified several compounds in cranberry extracts over the years that seemed promising, but we've always wanted to look at what happens with the compounds in an animal model of cancer," Neto noted.(Diabetes May Up Risk of Breast and Colon Cancer)

 "Cranberry constituents and metabolites should be bioavailable to the colon as digestion proceeds," she added.
 However, she is not sure someone could get the same benefits from juice which lacks some of the components in the skin of the cranberry.
-Neto is now looking deeper into the fruit to see if she can isolate individual components responsible for its anti-cancer properties.The team is set to describe their approach at the national meeting and exposition of the American Chemical Society (ACS) in Boston this week.
+Neto is now looking deeper into the fruit to see if she can isolate individual components responsible for its anti-cancer properties.(A Vegetarian Diet with Seafood Can Lower the Risks of Colon Cancer)The team is set to describe their approach at the national meeting and exposition of the American Chemical Society (ACS) in Boston this week.